Signs cleaned and vegetation cleared by Sudbury Town Council's Community Wardens.

-Why are we offering it?
+Why are we offering Community Self-Help?

 - Sign cleaning

-Buying in services from contractors
+Buying in services from a private contractor

-Using your own trained employee(s)
+Using your own trained employees

-Using volunteers to undertake work
+Using community volunteers

-Buying additional services from Suffolk Highways
+Buying in additional services from Suffolk Highways

 This option enables town and parish councils to buy in additional services from Suffolk Highways directly.

 Please download our For Engaging Suffolk Highways form (Word, 92KB).